Quote of the day...er...week...umm...hey, look, a quote!!

 art Dutch apple pie baking and start chocolate silk pie thawing (because Marie Callender does pie so well, I'm happy to let her).
 Serve.
 Eat.
 Coma.
 Dessert and coffee/tea.
 More coma.
 Play games.
 Pack leftovers to go for guests.
 Pack baked goods for mom to take to the bake sale.
 Eat more.
 Sleep well.

-Friday - More food coma and take the kids to visit/frolic with friends.
+Friday - More food coma and take the kids to visit/frolic with friends, or stay home and collectively hermit.

 Saturday - Start baking holiday goodies for shipping to family and friends.